hahooy/simple_canvas_game/README.md

-# How to make a simple HTML5 Canvas game
+# A simple HTML5 Canvas game